 Better diversity in schools makes schools better.

-LexPostBacc is our innovative diversity pathway program that is directly focused on preparing aspiring law students from underrepresented backgrounds for the academic and financial rigors of law school.
+LexPostBacc is our innovative diversity pathway program that is directly focused on preparing aspiring law students for the academic and financial rigors of law school.
 The program provides law schools with a means of broadening access to legal education to promising applicants who are likely to benefit from additional preparation and exposure prior to starting law school.

 Program Design